grz0zrg/ccwt.js/README.md

 Can be used directly in the browser by including `demo/dist/ccwt.js` file `demo/dist/FFTW.wasm` file is also needed in the same directory as `ccwt.js` file

-Can also be used in node by requiring `demo/dist/ccwt.js`

 ## Features

 Complex [continuous wavelet transformation](https://en.wikipedia.org/wiki/Continuous_wavelet_transform)